Navigate this page

 • Linkages between the Climate and Ecological Emergencies have been improved

-• Commentary in relation to the national legislative and policy contexts has been updated with regards to the Environment Act, Building Regulations, Net Zero Strategy, Heat & Buildings Strategy, and Levelling Up White Paper
+• Commentary in relation to the national legislative and policy contexts has been updated with regard to the Environment Act, Building Regulations, Net Zero Strategy, Heat & Buildings Strategy, and Levelling Up White Paper

 • Various other minor changes are included